FAQs

 What is the difference between orders, protocols, medical directives, and delegations?

-CMRITO Standards of Practice require members to ensure that they have an appropriate order prior to performing every procedure, treatment, or intervention.
-This applies to all procedures performed by members in all five specialties: radiography, radiation therapy, nuclear medicine, magnetic resonance and diagnostic medical sonography.
+CMRITO Standards of Practice require registrants to ensure that they have an appropriate order prior to performing every procedure, treatment, or intervention.
+This applies to all procedures performed by registrants in all five specialties: radiography, radiation therapy, nuclear medicine, magnetic resonance and diagnostic medical sonography.

 Orders